4 / 5 Stars

 U.S. News evaluated 123 Aggressive Allocation Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks to provide total return through a combination of capital appreciation and current income.
 The fund invests primarily in a mix of stocks, debt securities and short-term instruments, depending on market conditions.
-It owns common stocks in order to provide possible appreciation of capital and some dividend income.
-In general, the fund invests a portion of its total assets in either debt securities or preferred stocks, or both, in order to provide income and relative stability of capital.
-It ordinarily invests at least 25% of its total assets in fixed-income securities.
+It invests primarily in medium to large, well-established companies that usually issue dividend-paying securities.
+The fund invests a portion of its total assets in common stocks in seeking to provide possible appreciation of capital and some dividend income.

 Risk is Low compared to funds in the same category according to Morningstar.